Abortion-rights movement: Argentina

 Because Argentina has been very restrictive against abortion, reliable reporting on abortion rates is unavailable.
-Argentina has long been a strongly Catholic country, and protesters seeking liberalized abortion in 2013 directed anger toward the Catholic Church.
-Argentina is the home of the anti-violence organization Ni una menos, which was formed in 2015 to protest the murder of Daiana García, which opposes the violation of a woman's right to choose the number and interval of pregnancies.
+Argentina has long been a strongly Catholic country, and protesters seeking legalized abortion in 2013 directed anger toward the Catholic Church.

 On December 11, 2020, after a 20-hour debate, the Chamber of Deputies voted 131 to 117 (6 abstentions) to approve a bill legalizing abortion up to 14 weeks after conception.
 The bill's passing resulted in large-scale celebrations by abortion rights activists who had long campaigned for it.
 The Argentine Senate approved the bill 38–29 on December 29, and it is expected to be signed by President Alberto Fernandez.
 Argentina will become the fourth Latin American country to legalize abortion.